EdDataScienceEES/tutorial-AmeliaYoung/index.md

 ### 4.2 Using Tibbles (again!)

-We've already utilised tibbles in this tutorial, here we use them again!
+We've already utilised tibbles in this tutorial in <a href="#nesting"> - 3.1 Nesting Data</a>, here we use them again!

 ```r